Background pattern

 Introduction

-Glypressin 1 mg injectable solution
+Glypressin 1 mg solution for injection

 Terlipressin acetate

-Read this leaflet carefully before you start using the medicine.
+Read all of this leaflet carefully before you start using this medicine.

-• Keep this leaflet, as you may need to read it again.
+• Keep this leaflet, you may need to read it again.

-• If you have any questions, consult your doctor or pharmacist.
+• If you have any further questions, ask your doctor or pharmacist.

-• If you experience any side effects, consult your doctor or pharmacist, even if they are not listed in this leaflet.
+• If you experience any side effects, talk to your doctor or pharmacist, even if they are not listed in this leaflet.
 See section 4.

-Contents of the pack and additional information
+Contents of the pack and further information

-1. What is Glypressin and what is it used for
+1. What Glypressin is and what it is used for

 Glypressin also contributes to improving blood circulation in the kidneys, helping to recover renal function in patients with Hepatorenal Syndrome (a type of kidney failure in patients with severe liver dysfunction)